Eduard Lobau: Imprisonment

 Lobau's imprisonment has been protested by human rights organizations including Amnesty International, which named he and Dashkevich prisoners of conscience and called for their immediate release.
 His case was also "adopted" by German Bundestag member Florian Toncar, deputy chairman of Germany's Free Democratic Party, who denounced his trial and imprisonment as "Stalinist".
 On 18 December 2014, Lobau was released from prison.

 War in Ukraine

 Since the summer of 2015, Lobau has been fighting as a volunteer in the war in Donbas.
 He served in one of the Ukrainian units near Mariupol.

 Death

 On 26 January 2023, Lobau was killed in action near Vuhledar, during the Russian invasion of Ukraine.
 He was 34.

+Lobau was buried at the Powązki Military Cemetery in Warsaw.

+Awards

+On March 25, 2023, Lobau was posthumously awarded the medal of the Order of the Pahonia by the Rada of the Belarusian Democratic Republic.
+President of Ukraine Volodymyr Zelenskyy posthumously awarded Eduard Lobov with the Order for Courage of the III degree.